PUBLIC FLEET ELECTRIFICATION

-The European Union is phasing out new gas car sales by 2035, and many other countries have announced official targets or similar plans.
+The European Union is phasing out new gas car sales by 2035, and many other countries and regions - including 12 US states - have announced official targets or similar plans.

-The latest gasoline car phaseout advances by various countries and the US – including gas car bans and diesel car bans – can be found below.
+The latest gasoline car phaseout advances by almost 50 countries – including gas car bans and diesel car bans – can be found below.

 World Gasoline Phaseouts